jozefmery/Project-Boids/README.txt

     npm run install-all

+Building the client only:

+    cd client
+    npm run build

+Now it is possible to use the client by opening the index.html inside the build directory.

-Build the server and client:
+Building the server and client:

     - Windows using a script:

-        ./build.bat
+        .\build.bat

     - Linux based systems: